wistia/wistia-open-docs/_posts/video-seo.md

 layout: post
 category: embed and share
 description: Video SEO is a powerful tool for your business, and here at Wistia we've got it fully covered.
 Learn the steps to get that set up in your account here.
-post_intro: <p>Video SEO is the practice of providing the metadata (or "information") for your content to search engines to improve the richness of search results (i.e. "rich snippets") and ultimately drive more web visitors.</p><p>Wistia gets this metadata on your page by injecting JSON-LD into your webpage's header.
-As a part of your marketing arsenal, following the proper metadata and markup conventions improves your video asset's presence on search engines.</p>
+post_intro: <p>Video SEO is the practice of providing the metadata ("information") for your content to search engines to improve the richness of search results (i.e. "rich snippets") and ultimately drive more web visitors.</p><p>Wistia gets this metadata on your page by injecting JSON-LD into your webpage's header.
+As a part of your marketing arsenal, following the proper metadata and general SEO conventions improves your video asset's presence on search engines.</p>
 footer: 'for_beginners'
 ---

+## How does it work?

+All you have to do is put either our Standard embed or our Popover embed code onto your website.
+The JSON-LD file is automatically injected into the head of your website once your page is live.
+We handle all of the tricky stuff.
+No sitemaps, no extra coding, just copy and paste.

 ## What is Video SEO?

 Confused on what Video SEO is?
 Not to worry, we'll get you started right.

-Some key take-aways:
+Video SEO is the process of adding metadata to your website that a search engine can then read to see what's on your page.
+The video's metadata in the JSON-LD file will tell search engines what the video is about, how long it is and what thumbnail is could show in its results.

+Some important things to know:

 * Video data can show up in search results in the form of *rich snippets*.
 * Research shows Google prefers videos to other search results.
-* Using the recommended markup makes it easier for Google to discover and index your content.
+* Using recommended markup makes it easier for Google to discover and index your content.

+Wistia's SEO functionality automatically includes the metadata that optimizes your web pages to be indexed by search engines.

 ## On-page Markup for Video SEO